| MySQL database conversion to UTF8 |

 Conversion:

 Ready; your database is now in UTF8, and everything works fine.
-Your webpages are still in Latinn but the interface with SQL (client & results) will translate to and from UTF-8.
+The texts in your webpages may still be in Latinn but the interface with SQL (client & results) will translate to and from UTF-8.

-To convert your website to UTF-8 you have to convert your webpages.
+To convert your website to UTF-8 you also have to convert your webpages.

 A potential alternative solution –but not very elegant– is to have PHP convert all input fields to UTF-8 before updating the database or add an “accept‑charset='UTF-8'” attribute to all input forms, and have PHP convert all database results from UTF-8.